enkorvaks/emacslatex/CONTRIBUTIONS.md

 # Contributions

-This file (CONTRIBUTIONS), being a list of facts is not copyrightable.
+This file (CONTRIBUTIONS.md), being a list of facts is not copyrightable.
 If this is incorrect in any particular, this file is expressly placed in the Public Domain, and no copyright is claimed.